• Skip to primary navigation

 • Spread the celeriac out on a baking tray, add the whole garlic bulb and season with salt and pepper.

-• Place in the oven and roast for 45 minutes (turning the celeriac a couple of times).
+• Place in the oven and roast for 45 – 55 minutes (turning the celeriac a couple of times) until celeriac is golden.

-• Heat through, adjust seasoning if necessary and serve with a sprinkling of chopped chives.
+• Heat through, adjust seasoning if necessary and serve with a garnish of snipped chives and some crusty bread.

 Reader Interactions